 Be sure to include your name, telephone number, and website so their friends can contact you to book their own appointment to consult with you.

 This simple process can be used for both surgical and non-surgical procedures alike.

-Another simple, yet effective process is the use of gift certificates.
+Another one of the common mistakes plastic surgeons make is not taking advantage of the simple, yet effective process is the use of gift certificates.

 So many practices offer them, but it seems to be an unspoken secret in your office.
 How do you change that?